Modeling of mouse experiments suggests that optimal anti-hormonal treatment for breast cancer is diet-dependent: Mathematical model development and calibration

 \subsection{Model calibration}

 In this section, we make use of the experimental data described in Sec.~\ref{sec:exp_data} to inform our basic model.
-It is important to note that direct measures of model parameters are not available and it is very difficult to find reliable estimates of these parameters in the literature.
-Since we do not have enough data to do formal statistical inference for all parameters, we decided to fix two of the parameters and do the calibration of the rest in two steps.
-We firstly assume that fat volume is at equilibrium and obtain a steady-state concentration for estrogen.
-Under those assumptions we estimate the initial estrogen concentration, at steady-state, and parameter values in the tumor equation.
-Then, we proceed with the original model to determine the rest of the parameter values and the initial condition for fat.
+Direct measures of model parameters are not available in this experimental setup, and we do not have enough data to do formal statistical inference for all parameters.
+The main argument we used to fix some parameters was identifiability of the remaining free parameters.
+To that goal, we decided to fix three of them to reasonable values and made extra assumptions to fix the initial estrogen concentration and fat volume.
+We then use the available data to calibrate the rest of the parameters for which we lack any information and show that the problem is practically identifiable by using profile likelihood \cite{kreutz2012likelihood}.

+The initial amount of fat in the tumor tissue was measured only at day 15.
+For simplicity, we assume that the level of fat under CD stays constant and it has not changed since the beginning of the experiment (see \cite[Fig.~S2F]{hillers2018obesity}).
+We acknowledge this is a limitation and an initial fat measurement would have made our results more solid.
+As estrogen is mainly produced by fat, we also assume that estrogen concentration is proportional to fat volume at baseline.
+Indeed, estrogen concentration in mice under different, but comparable, conditions was measured between 150-1500 pg/g \cite[Fig.2]{yue1999aromatase}.
+For estrogen concentration in our model to lie within those measures, we assume that the ratio of estrogen concentration to fat volume is around 3.4.

-We fix parameters $m_1$ and $\mu$ to reasonable estimates.
+We then find reasonable values for parameters $m_1$ and $\mu$.
 We obtain the half-life of estrogen in breast tumor tissue from~\cite{deshpande1967}, $t_{1/2}$=2.8 h.
 Therefore, $\mu$, that represents the washout rate of estrogen from tumor tissue, can be computed as $\mu=\ln(2)/t_{1/2}=0.25$~h$^{-1}=5.94$~day$^{-1}$.
 In the experiments, mice were euthanized after the tumor reached 15 mm in diameter, corresponding to a volume of approximately 1767mm$^3$ assuming a spherical tumor.
 We simply set $m_1=1/2000$~mm$^{-3}$ equally for CD and HFD as a larger value than the highest tumor volume in the data set.
-We perform sensitivity analysis for these and the rest of parameters in Sec.~\ref{supp}.
+Fixing $m_1$ and $\mu$ still did not solve the non-identifiability problem, but we discovered that fixing $r$ in addition solved this issue.
+Parameter $r$ is fixed as 20 pg/g mm$^{-3}$ day$^{-1}$ based on the assumption that estrogen is at the steady-state in the beginning of the experiment which leads to $E = \frac{rF}{\mu}$.
+Estrogen concentration roughly satisfies $150 \leq E= \frac{rF}{\mu} \leq 1500 $ \cite[Fig.2]{yue1999aromatase}.
+By multiplying both sides of this inequality by $\mu=5.94$, we reach $891 \leq r F \leq 8910$.
+We divide both sides by $F_{CD}(0)=50$ and $F_{HFD}(0)=360$ separately, that results in two inequalities $17.82 \leq r \leq 178.2$ and $2.475 \leq r \leq 24.75$.
+The intersection of these inequalities gives a range for the parameter $r$ which is $17.82 \leq r \leq 24.75 $.
+Therefore, we simply choose $r=20$.